-With the support of the Louisville Story Program, participating authors from Russell residents have been developing compelling, skillfully-crafted chapters for their upcoming book.
+With the support of the Louisville Story Program, participating authors from Russell residents developed a powerful book about their communities.

 Louisville’s Russell area was once dubbed “Louisville’s Harlem” due to its heavy concentration of thriving Black businesses, cultural institutions, and prominent Black residents.
 For almost 100 years, Central High School was Louisville’s only public high school for Black students and claims numerous notable alumni.
 The Western Library was the nation’s first public library managed by and for African Americans.
 Prior to being razed, Old Walnut Street had the most vibrant, densest collection of successful Black-owned businesses our community has ever seen.
 Quinn Chapel was the epicenter of Civil Rights organizing for marches and sit-ins.
 Forces like redlining and urban renewal have transformed Russell into an area of concentrated poverty despite its close proximity to Louisville’s central business district.